What Do Turtles Actually Eat? (Stop Feeding Them Wrong)

 Q: Can turtle food make water dirty?

 A: Yes—low-quality foods with fillers produce more waste and cloud water.
 Premium formulas (Mazuri, Omega One) produce less waste.
+To learn why your turtle tank gets dirty read our complete guide on it.

 Q: Are treats like Fluker’s Grub Bag OK?